called by Europeans boomerang, or returning throw-stick; one unusually angular

 Acknowledgements

 I am extremely grateful to Gaye Sculthorpe for pointing out that the club is not what Threlkeld called a ‘Yir-ra’, based on her recent work, for providing information on Bennet’s gifts of Australian items to the Sheffield Literary and Philosophical Society, as well as for connecting me with Daniel Simpson and Eleanor Foster who were working on related areas.
 I am extremely grateful to Danny for pointing out the use of ‘Tur-rur-ma’ in relation to the Cuming Museum boomerang, now at Saffron Walden, as well as within Threlkeld’s linguistic work.
-I am grateful to Eleanor for sharing her dissertation, and for her generous acknowledgement of my work on this club.
+I am grateful to Eleanor for sharing her dissertation, and for her generous acknowledgement of my prior work on this club.

 In the more distant past, I spent the best part of 2003 in Australia, where I learnt a great deal about Australian Aboriginal life from Nicolas Peterson, as well as Howard Morphy at the ANU.
 It was during that time that I first came across Niel Gunson’s compilation of material on Threlkeld.
-This chapter is a somehwat late return-prestation, acknowledging the impact of the time I spent in Australia has had on my subsequent work.
+This chapter is a somewhat late return-prestation, acknowledging the impact that the time I spent in Australia has had on my subsequent work.

 Comments